kannanjayachandran/Full-Stack-Development/04 JavaScript/Readme.md

 ### const

-> `const` used to declare a block-scoped, read-only named constant in JavaScript.
-It can be used to declare a variable with or without a value.
+`const` is used to declare a block-scoped, read-only named constant in JavaScript.
+It also can be used to declare a variable with or without value.

 ```js